 Boulders Beach (Simonstown)

-Share the boulder-strewn beach with a giant colony of curious African penguins.
+The whole family is sure to enjoy the unique experiences of sharing the boulder-strewn beach with a large colony of curious African penguins.

 Scratch Patch (Simonstown and V&A Waterfront)